DNSPod/dnspod-int-api-docs/source/domains.rst

 Get The Domain List
 -------------------
-URL：
+URL:
     * https://api.dnspod.com/Domain.List
-Method：
+Method:
     * POST
-Request Parameters：
+Request Parameters:
     * Global Parameters
     * **type** The domain type.Optional parameter.Default value:'all'.Here are all the choosable values :
-        * all：All the domains
+        * all:All the domains
-        * mine：Only mine.
+        * mine:Only mine.
-        * share：Domains that shared with me.
+        * share:Domains that shared with me.
-        * ismark：Marked domains.
+        * ismark:Marked domains.
-        * pause：Paused domains.
+        * pause:Paused domains.
-        * vip：VIP domains.
+        * vip:VIP domains.
-        * recent：Domains operated recently.
+        * recent:Domains operated recently.
-        * share_out：Domains that I shared out.
+        * share_out:Domains that I shared out.
     * **offset** The offset of the response.Optional parameter.The first domain is numbered as 0.
     * **length** The number of domains you want to get on this request.Optional parameter.
     * **group_id** The group ID.Only in this group can the domain be in the results if this parameter is set.Optional parameter.
-Attention：
+Attention:
     * If there are more than 500 domains in your account,only the first 500 domains will responded for split page.You may need to set the parameter "offset" and "length" to get all your domains with multi requests.
-Response Code：
+Response Code:
     * Common Response Code
     * 6 Invalid offset.
     * 7 Invalid length.